Henry Howard (1802–1875)

-The Hon.
 Henry Howard-Molyneux-Howard (25 July 1802 – 7 January 1875), later known as Henry Howard, was a member of an Anglo-Catholic branch of the aristocratic Howard family and a prominent English landowner, who served as a Member of Parliament in the Hanoverian era.

 Family and background

 Born Howard in 1802, the only son of Lord Henry Howard-Molyneux-Howard by his marriage to Elizabeth Long (who died 1834), his father assumed the additional surname of Molyneux by Royal Licence in 1812, then Howard-Molyneux-Howard in 1817.

-Howard was bequeathed Greystoke Castle in 1815, when his uncle succeeded to the dukedom of Norfolk, appointing his father Deputy Earl Marshal; after his father was granted the title of Lord (for a younger son of a duke) in 1817, Howard became formally styled the Honourable.
+Howard was bequeathed Greystoke Castle in 1815, when his uncle succeeded to the dukedom of Norfolk.